Photographic History of Table Mountain

 were well above ground, to

 keep heat waves and ground radiation at a minimum.
-Smithsonian
+SIA

 Although Mt.
 Wilson was used